 In 1937 the American shaver company Schick launched one of history’s most tasteless and least effective advertising campaigns – by claiming its products were being used by badly burned survivors of the German airship Hindenburg.
 These ads ran in LIFE, TIME, Business Week and other magazines in October, before being promptly withdrawn:

-An amusing though unsubstantiated story from rural Lincolnshire concerns a tailor from the village of Owston Ferry, north of Gainsborough.
-According to press reports from 1839 the tailor, Kellett, was in nearby Epworth on business when he went on a bender and:
+This amusing though unsubstantiated story comes from rural Lincolnshire, just north of Gainsborough.
+According to press reports from 1839, a tailor named Kellett was in nearby Epworth on business when he went on a bender and:

 “…sold his wife to a saddler of that place, for a tub (twelve pecks) of Swede turnips… One huge turnip was given as deposit to make good the bargain.”